 At the helm of Stars and Stripes on San Diego Bay - 15 knots in a light breeze - WOW

-For more than sixty years C.R.
+For more than sixty five years C.R.
 (Bob) Bryant has followed a lifelong journey to perfect his ability as a visual artist.

 Born in the eye of a hurricane in Central Florida he created his first painting at age five.

 Working primarily with traditional oils on linen, using techniques of the old masters, learned over many years of study,

 he has become a master of realism.
 He has also perfected the rare and unusual technique of painting on copper

 used by early Dutch and Flemish painters and revered as the perfect ground for oils.

 Known for his ability to paint water he also has a working knowledge of sailing ships and today he is recognized

 as a leading international marine artist.
 Relocating to the Pacific Northwest in 1988, his focus centered on preserving the rich

 Marine history of Puget Sound but his passion remains classic sailing yachts.